 - 25 percent chance the child will not have cystic fibrosis or the carrier gene

 Cystic fibrosis is found in men and women of all races and ethnicities.
-It’s most common among Caucasians and least common in African Americans and Asian Americans.
+It’s most common among white people and least common in Black people and Asian Americans.
 According to the Cleveland Clinic, the rate of cystic fibrosis cases in children in the United States is:

 - 1 in 3,500 white children

 - 1 in 17,000 Black children

 - 1 in 31,000 children of Asian decent

 Cystic fibrosis symptoms can vary from person to person.
 They also come and go.
 Symptoms can be related to the severity of your condition, as well as the age of your diagnosis.

 - digestive system problems, including: